ValleyBell/PC98VNResearch/mime/README.md

   - `.DEC` files are decompressed so that they can be hex-edited
   - `.DAT` files are compressed, for insertion into the game
   - `_insert.bat` - script to insert the `.DAT` files back into the HDI image of the game (requires NDC)
+- [Z1000-fixed.DAT](Z1000-fixed.DAT) - a fix for the "new game" file of the MIME v2 update
+  - When they added more passable walls for the v2 update, they broke the 1F maze map at coordinate (1,15).
+You can leave the map there by going south with no way to return.
+  - The new file fixes the map so that it behaves (and looks) as intended.

 ## Notes